flapfrance/minitel-wish-wizard/README.md

         - "crontab -e" and "@reboot sleep 60 && cd /home/pi/minitel && /usr/bin/python /home/pi/minitel/wish_server_locV0.py"
         - oder eventuel mit .desktop  (file in directory)

 4. Network:
-    -For multi-minitel installation  create a (wifi) network.
-Actually the  Programm use  192.168.0.1-255 Server is on 192.168.0.99
+    - For multi-minitel installation  create a (wifi) network.
+Actually the  Programm uses  192.168.0.1-255 Server is on 192.168.0.99.
+If there are Networkproblems change IP adresse in "wishwizard.py" (around line 1384).
-    If there are Networkproblems change in "wishwizard.py" (around line 1384) The clients can be attached via DHCP
+    The clients can be attached via DHCP

 5. Special codes: